maxshuang/maxshuang.github.io/_posts/2024-10-14-Linux-Kernel-Lock-Synchronization.md

 atomic_sub_and_test(i, v)     // Subtract i from *v and return 1 if the result is zero; 0 otherwise
 ```

-Atomic variables provide very reliable synchronization primitives, all reads/writes/read-modify-writes on atomic variables are considered instant and simutaneous on multiprocessors.
-Thus, the operations of multiple processors on the atomic variable are synchronized, and finally some order is shown, such as:
+Atomic variables provide reliable synchronization primitives.
+All reads/writes/read-modify-writes on atomic variables are considered instant and simultaneous on multiprocessors.
+Thus, the operations of multiple processors on the atomic variable are synchronized, showing some order, such as:

 ```
 define atomic_int v;